praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

 #### Verify that the code loads correctly

-The code that Adobe Launch installs to handle the forwarding, and especially the response from AAM to the page, is called the Audience Manager Module.
+The code that Adobe Experience Platform Launch installs to handle the forwarding, and especially the response from AAM to the page, is called the Audience Manager Module.
 Use the Experience Cloud Debugger to ensure that it has loaded.

 1. Open the We.Retail site.
 1. Click the debugger icon in your browser to open the Experience Cloud debugger.